 2. In the event of a tie, priority will be given to the girl whose home is closer to the School.
-Distance will be measured in a straight line using an Ordnance Survey web distance measurement tool from the front door of the girl's home to the front entrance of the School's main administrative building.
-Home will be taken to mean the girl's address appearing on the Application Form.
+Distance will be measured in a straight line using an Ordnance Survey web distance measurement tool from the front door of the girl's home to the School's Reception.
+Home will be taken to mean the girl's address as it appears on the Application Form.

 Applicants applying from outside Northern Ireland and who are seeking a Boarding Place at Campbell College must satisfy the School that their academic achievement is equivalent to the standard set out above.
+In addition, pupils for whom English is an additional language have to complete a CEFR B2 Level assessment for entry into Sixth Form.
+A score of 60% is required for the candidate to be considered.